A high-efficiency and low-dissipation hybrid weighted essentially non-oscillatory scheme: Numerical examples

 \subsection{Shock-density wave interaction}

 We consider a shock density-wave interaction problem \cite{shu1989efficient}.
 The initial condition is set by a Mach 3 shock interacting with a perturbed density field

 and the final time is $t=1.8$.
 A zero-gradient boundary condition is applied at $x = 0$ and $10$.
-We examine the numerical solution on a 200-point grid, and the reference "exact" solution is a high-resolution solution on a $3200$-point grid computed by WENO-5.
+We examine the numerical solution on 200-point and 400-point grids, and the reference "exact" solution is a high-resolution solution on a $3200$-point grid computed by WENO-5.

 Fig. \ref{shock-density}a show the calculated density and velocity profile.
-It can be observed that H-WENO-5 gives considerably better resolved density waves behind the shock than WENO-5, which is numerically too dissipative.
-Again, as shown in Fig. \ref{shock-density}b, the computational efficiency is only weakly dependent on the choice of $\varepsilon$ (the overall efficiency changes from $99.3\%$ to $99.6\%$).
-Figures \ref{shock-density}c and d give the density and velocity profiles obtained with two different $\varepsilon= 5\times10^{-5}$ and $10^{-4}$.
-Again, while the numerical dissipation can be decreased slightly with increasing $\varepsilon$, it is only weakly dependent on the later.
+It can be observed that, when the grid resolution is low, H-WENO-5 gives considerably better resolved density waves behind the shock than WENO-5, which is too dissipative.
+By considering all cases discussed in previous sections, it can be find that the present method gains more significant improvement in smoothed region than near the discontinuity.